India plans wristband patient surveillance as lockdown eases

 Kuruvilla said the wristbands could integrate data captured in the app.

 He said the wristbands will be used to monitor the movements of quarantined patients, both at home and at hospitals, and any spikes in their body temperature.
-It will send an alert to public health officials if patients move outside their quarantine zone.
-The device will also have an emergency button that wearers can use to call for help.
+They will send an alert to public health officials if patients move outside their quarantine zone.
+The devices will also have an emergency button that wearers can use to call for help.

 The wristband will let health workers know if people they encounter have been to high-risk areas or have been in contact with an infected person, while aiding those delivering essential services such as groceries or medicines.

-The wristband will capture all the places an infected person has visited, the routes they took, determine if they had any foreign travel and identify those who were in their vicinity.
+It will capture all the places an infected person has visited, the routes they took, determine if they had any foreign travel and identify those who were in their vicinity.
 It will also tell people if a sick person is nearby.

 It will also help in creating a geofence, or a virtual perimeter, around areas being monitored, such as common meeting places, public transit or places for religious gatherings.
 A person leaving or entering the virtual perimeter could be alerted through the wristband.